 Comparing Numbers Written in Scientific Notation

-Information about the video Comparing Numbers Written in Scientific Notation
+Basics on the topic Comparing Numbers Written in Scientific Notation

 After this lesson you will be able to compare numbers written in scientific notation, using magnitude, decimals, and the laws of exponents.